New South Wales

 Persons 16 years and over

-A person is exempt wearing a seatbelt, and able to travel in a special purpose car seat, modified Australian standard car seat, specialty harness/vest, or in rare cases no vehicle restraint, providing:
+A person is exempt from wearing a seatbelt, and able to travel in a special purpose car seat, modified Australian standard car seat, specialty harness/vest, or in rare cases no vehicle restraint, providing:

 * the person (or, if the person is a passenger in or on a vehicle, the vehicle’s driver) is carrying a medical certificate that states a medical practitioner believes the person should not wear a seatbelt because of a medical condition or disability